EDUCATION AND BACKGROUND:

 As a teacher, I provide a structured environment and thorough lesson planning.
-In my work as a child therapist, I have found that the younger the age of the child, the more routines and structure are required.
+In my previous work as a counselor to children and adolescents, I have found that the younger the age of the child, the more routines and structure are required.
 However, I don’t get tripped up by changes in the plan; I am able to readily adapt to any situation.

 I find 5 areas in which I excel

 I believe that all students are intelligent, just in varied ways.
 Whether a student exhibits linguistic, logical-mathematical, musical, bodily-kinesthetic, spatial, interpersonal, intrapersonal, natural intelligence, or a combination of several of these, ALL students have the ability to learn.
-Every instructor should PRESUME intelligence; it is their responsibility to create lessons, activities, materials, and to make any necessary adaptations in order to facilitate the learning process.
+Every instructor should PRESUME intelligence; it is their responsibility to create engaging lessons, activities, and materials, as well as to make any necessary adaptations to facilitate the learning process.

 I find that, particularly during the first few sessions, delivering a learning styles assessment, researching all available materials and avenues, and checking often for comprehension are essential strategies for tutoring.